ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/developer/contributions.rst

 	pip install dpkt
 	pip install cx_freeze

-Download of the client's sources since the deposit on github.
+Download the client's sources from the deposit on github.

 .. code-block:: bash